 The repetitive and constant impact force from running can cause hip pain.
 This is usually in older people or those who are over weight.
 Poor technique can also play a factor.

-Which can also be known as runners knee, is the most common complaint from runners and is caused by swelling under the knee cap.
+Also known as runners knee, knee pain is the most common complaint from runners and is caused by swelling under the knee cap.
 During your run, you may develop pain at the front of the knee, around the knee or behind the kneecap.
 The pain may be dull or it could be sharp and severe.

 This is most commonly caused by a condition called plantar fasciitis.
 This is a painful soft tissue swelling that comes on with over-use, poor running technique or ill fitting shoes.
 Heel pain is often sharp and occurs when you put weight on the heel.
 It can feel like someone is sticking something sharp in your heel, or as if you’re walking on sharp stones.